cuhksam/emnlp2019.github.io/_pages/participants.md

 ### Oral Presentations

+**Talk length:**
 - Long papers will be given an 18 minute slot (15 minutes for the talk and 3 minutes for questions).
 - Short papers will be given a 12 minute slot (10 minutes for the talk and 2 minutes for questions).

+**Audiovisual equipment:** The projectors have HDMI connectors and a resolution of 1920 x 1080 pixels (16:9 aspect ratio).
+Please be sure to bring display adapters for your laptop, if necessary.

-Please arrive at your session 10 minutes early.
-Please introduce yourself to the session chair, who will help you test your laptop with the projector.
+**Preparation:** Please be sure to arrive at your session during the preceding break (at least 15 minutes before the start of the session).
+Please introduce yourself to the session chair and the volunteers, who will help you to test your laptop with the projector.

+**Video recording:** We have hired a professional videographer to record all of the oral presentations at EMNLP 2018.
+We will make the videos available online after the conference.
+Our goal is to improve the dissemination of the scientific materials that are generated for the conference.
+To simplify the logistics, all talks will be recorded.
+If you want to opt out before/after the conference, please send an email to emnlp2018-video-chair@googlegroups.com to have your talk removed from the archive.

 ### Posters

-Posters should be A0 size in vertical (portrait) orientation, or no wider than 91 cm (36 in) and no higher than 122 cm (48 in).
-Materials for mounting your poster will be provided.
+**Poster size:** Posters should be no wider than 91 cm (36 in) and no higher than 122 cm (48 in), in vertical/portrait orientation.
+A0 paper (in vertical/portrait orientation) meets these requirements.

+**Preparation:** Please arrive in Grand Hall 2 during the preceding break (at least 15 minutes before the start of the session) to find your poster's location and to mount your poster using the materials provided.
+Poster locations will be listed in a guide distributed to all participants, and volunteers will be available to assist you if needed.

+**Cleanup:** Please remove your poster right after the poster session ends; do not leave your poster in the room.

 ## Social Event